The Big Broadcast of 1937

 The Big Broadcast of 1937 is a 1936 Paramount Pictures production directed by Mitchell Leisen, and is the third in the series of Big Broadcast movies.
 The musical comedy stars Jack Benny, George Burns, Gracie Allen, Bob Burns, Martha Raye, Shirley Ross, Ray Milland, Benny Fields, Frank Forest and the orchestra of Benny Goodman (featuring Gene Krupa).
 It was in this film that Leopold Stokowski made his movie debut conducting two of his Bach transcriptions.
 Uncredited roles include Jack Mulhall.

 German animator Oskar Fischinger was hired to create an animation sequence in Technicolor.
 However, when Paramount changed the production to black-and-white, Fischinger's original abstract animation design was changed to a hybrid animation and live-action sequence showing consumer products emanating from a broadcasting tower, to the song "Radio Dynamics" by Ralph Rainger.

-Plot summary
+Plot

-Jack Carson (Benny) produces a radio show.
-Mrs. Platt (Gracie Allen) is the show's sponsor.
+Jack Carson produces a radio show.
+Mrs. Platt is the show's sponsor.
 Her company makes golf balls.
-Patsy (Raye) is Carson's assistant, who turns out to be a rousing singer.
+Patsy is Carson's assistant, who turns out to be a rousing singer.
 There is a story line involving star-crossed lovers, naturally.
 The rest is various performances on various radio shows.